asmorodinov/3d-renderer-from-scratch/README.md

 - SFML to render screen buffer and to handle keyboard and mouse input
 - glm
 - stb_image
+- dear ImGui

 Build:

-This repository is a copy of visual studio 2019 project.
+Cmake is not used in this repository, it is a copy of visual studio 2019 project.
 One way to build the application on windows is to just use Microsoft Visual Studio 2019.
-Alternatively, you can install the dependencies (SFML, glm, stb_image) yourself, and then link them to the source files.
+Alternatively, you can install the dependencies (SFML, glm, stb_image, imGui) yourself, and then link them to the source files.

 Gallery: